tranjt/aprotracker/README.md

 </table>

 User does the routine and takes notes in here.
 Placeholder are goal data user entered during the routine creation or if it's a premade exercise default data will be shown.
-Previous field show data from the lastest exercise done.
-This data is not bound to an routine, if another routine contains it will also the shown there.
-Data is for the lasted of this type of exercise.
+Previous field shows data from the lastest exercise done.
+This data is not bound to a routine, if another routine containing the same exercise it will also the shown there.
+Data is for the latest of this type of exercise.

 User must enter valid data into a field for the check mark to be checkable.
 User can add more sets if required.
 At least one exercise set must be valid for a routine to be valid.
 Once the user is done he can press the finished button to complete the routine.
 Only marked exercise set will be stored.
-Exercises with empty sets will be discarded.
+Exercises with only empty sets will be discarded.
 Routine will also automatically save the duration of the routine.

 There is also a button on the top right corner for a timer.

 ### Timer

 <img src="https://raw.githubusercontent.com/tranjt/aprotracker/main/documentation/pictures/timer_screen.jpg" width="270">

 User can measure time in this page.
 By default the timer is set at 00:45 seconds.
 There are two -+30 seconds button for quick editing of the timer value, which can be done even when the timer is in progress.
-User can also edit the time by directly click in on the time value and enter a chosen time value.
+User can also edit the timer by directly click in on the time value and enter a chosen time value.
 Close timer button will take the user back to the do routine screen.